Category Archives: Doing Theology

 You’ve probably never heard of the Synod of Dort in 1618-19 (short for Dortrecht, in the Netherlands).
 It is a meeting called by the Dutch Protestant Church for Calvinist leaders from across Europe to affirm the famous five points that undergird orthodox Calvinism.
 You can summarize the five articles in their statement with TULIP if you mix up the original order:

-• Total Depravity – “Man” (not trying to fix the sexist language for them) is completely touched/affected by sin in all that he is (in nature he is completely fallen), but is not as bad as he could be (in action, i.e., not all people murder, etc.).
+• Total Depravity – “Man” (not trying to fix the sexist language for them) is completely touched/affected by sin in all that he is (in nature he is completely fallen), but is not as bad as he could be (in action, for example, not all people murder, etc.).
 Furthermore, this total depravity means that the unregenerate will not, of their own free will, choose to receive Christ.

 • Unconditional Election – God elects a person based upon nothing in that person because there is nothing in him that would make him worthy of being chosen; rather, God’s election is based on what is in God.
 God chose us because he decided to bestow his love and grace upon us, not because we are worthy, in and of ourselves, of being saved.